 - Spread over a greased cookie sheet

-- Bake on low heat at 250℉ until the corn starts to brown on top.
-So yummy.
+- Roast at 350℉ until the corn starts to brown on top, (about 15 minutes).
+So yummy!

 YUMMY!
 Thanks, Michael!